Thank you! Your submission has been received!

 3. Real-time feedback: Fetching real-time data and generating updated UI when something changes on the code is one of the greatest React Native’s features.
 When you are building your app, you need to view your code changes and you have two options.
 Live Reload is useful when you need to reload the entire app when a file changes (for example, to test routes/navigation).
 Besides that, Hot Reload can be helpful when you just want to refresh the files that were changed without losing the state of the app.

 4. Performance: React Native performance is almost as good as native performance.
-The fact that the programming language is optimized for mobile devices and the use of two separate threads (one for native APIs and the other one for the UI) makes it possible to run React Native apps efficiently.
+The fact that the programming language is optimised for mobile devices and the use of two separate threads (one for native APIs and the other one for the UI) makes it possible to run React Native apps efficiently.

 5. Popularity: Although React Native is a newcomer for building cross-platform mobile apps, it already has significant popularity being used by the largest companies.
 Just to have an idea, the GitHub community of React Native is already much bigger, in the number of contributors than Swift for example.